beroguedou/MLLabs/README.md

 # MLLabs

 Machine Learning Laboratory for quick and easy experiences in docker container.
+It will allow you to make machine learning experiences without having to install all the stuff on you computer.
+So you just have to manage conatiner that you could destroy when you want.

-Prerequisites:
+<h1> Prerequisites: </h1>
-    - Docker-CE
+        Docker-CE
-    - Nvidia-Docker
+        Nvidia-Docker

 0- Clone this repository and navigate inside by doing: